keymon/springerpe.github.io/_posts/2014-10-15-how-not-to-get-bitten-by-poodle.md

 comments: true
 share: true
 ---
 Hello!

 Just a quick post on how to keep yourself from being exploited through (https://poodle.io/)[POODLE] if you're using Google Chrome on a Mac OSX.

-It's very simple, you can open Chrome via Terminal by typing `nohup /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --ssl-version-min=tls1 &`.
+It's very simple, you can open Chrome via Terminal by typing:
+`nohup /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --ssl-version-min=tls1 &`
 This disables the use of SSLv3 in Chrome.

 We have another solution, though.
 You can use Automator to create a launcher:

 1. Launch Automator from Applications
 2. Select ‘Application’ and click ‘Choose’
 3. Select 'Library' > ‘Utilities’ from the left column